neapsix/neapsix.github.io/content/posts/2022/20220604_Which_WireGuard_On_FreeBSD.md

 Uh oh, `ifconfig` destroyed my wg0 interface immediately after creating it!
 Apparently, FreeBSD won't let me add a route that conflicts with one on another active interface.
-Linux lets you override the existing route.
+Linux lets me override the existing route.

 I already had this route because I was setting WireGuard up _while connected to my home network_.
-Adding a route through the tunnel for the 192.168.1.0/24 subnet requires that I not already be on a network with that subnet.
+Adding a route through the tunnel for 192.168.1.0/24 requires that I not already be on a network with that subnet.

 This configuration would work if I were on a different network---provided that it didn't also use that subnet---so, for now, I removed the home subnet from AllowedIPs.